 When it comes to building the best team possible at your shop, you need to think about two types of individuals – your professional support that works behind the scenes and your day-to-day staff.

-If both groups are both trustworthy and skilled, you will find yourself on the fast track toward success!
+If both groups are trustworthy and skilled, you will find yourself on the fast track toward success!

 As the business owner, your most critical interest is to be sure everything is being done correctly with your I’s dotted and t’s crossed.